Understand the importance of teamwork and operational briefing within a close protection environment.

 Great teams and team members are open to feedback and actively encourage constructive communication.
 The team leader (TL) and team members should respect one another’s opinions.
 Incorporation of diverse viewpoints makes for a more productive and efficient team.

-Any good team has to be organised.
+Any good close protection team has to be organised.

 In an ideal world, the close protection team would be hand-picked in advance to ensure that the most suitable operatives with the best all-round knowledge and experience are on the task or assignment.
 The close protection company would look for relevant assignment experience.
 However, this rarely happens.

 For example, take an assignment to protect an overseas wealthy business person in Central London on business.
 A close protection operative (CPO) that only has operational experience within hostile environments such as Afghanistan or Iraq may not be the right fit.
-Vice a versa, a CPO with only executive protection in Central London is unlikely to be the right operative for an assignment in Afghanistan or Iraq.
+Vice a versa, a CPO with only executive protection experience in Central London is unlikely to be the right operative or first choice for an assignment in Afghanistan or Iraq.

 Different character traits and skillsets are better suited to various assignments.
 For example, someone who has confidence in negotiating could be ideal on the security advance party (SAP).
 An operative who is comfortable at negotiating is perfect for gleaning any information that is required at a proposed location to be visited by the Principal.
 This CPO could apply the same skills to securing a Principal the best table in the most fashionable, allegedly full, restaurant.